Top Five Reasons to Map Neural Circuits

 Neural circuits may be the best way to identify disease biomarkers.
 When it comes to diagnosing and treating human neurobehavioral and psychiatric diseases, the science is highly imperfect.
 There’s a tremendous amount of heterogeneity within each category of disease, and many conditions share symptomatology, to the point that treatment can be uncertain and a process of trial and error for the patient and doctor.
 But many brain disorders are coming to be understood as a neural circuit dysfunction.
 Thus, neural circuits have a good chance of serving as signatures for specific neurobehavioral and psychiatric conditions.
 It’s also worth mentioning that certain diseases, like tauopathies, propagate in the brain along highways provided by neural circuits.
 Thus an understanding of neural circuits may become an important aspect of therapeutic intervention to prevent neurodegenerative diseases.

 - We can now!
 The goal is to measure and manipulate neural circuit dynamics across and within brain areas in a single experiment, while a subject behaves, with the added value of knowing the identity and connectivity of the recorded neurons.
 This goal could only have been realized within the last decade.
 Through genetic tools expressing GCaMPs combined with miniature microscopes, we can now monitor the activity of large numbers of neurons during naturalistic behavior.
 We also now have the ability to manipulate neural activity through optogenetic tools while simultaneously measuring neural activity via integrated imaging and optogenetic systems.
-These types of innovative methods provide powerful ways to link neural circuitry to their functions in the brain.
+These types of neural circuits of innovative methods provide powerful ways to link neural circuitry to their functions in the brain.

 Studying neural circuits offer the potential to transform our understanding of how the brain works and provide critical insights relating complex brain functions to human behavior, cognition and disease.